Ifam0605/MarsTech-Assignment/PHP-Assingment/Assignment_02 Bill Calculation/README.md

 # Grocery Bill Calculation 🛒

 This web app helps users easily calculate their total grocery bill.
-Enter the quantity for each item—Biscuits, Noodles, Bread, Milk, and Dhal—and click "Calculate Bill" to get the total.
-Each item has a fixed price, making it quick and simple to use.
+Enter the quantity for each item: Biscuits, Noodles, Bread, Milk, and Dhal and click "Calculate Bill" to get the total.
+Each item has a fixed price, making it quick and simple.

 ## Features
 - User-friendly form to add item quantities